Ezku/equanimous-tribble/content/2-theoretical-framework/2-lean-kaizen-kanban.md

 ## Lean and software development

 \citet{poppendieck2003lean} observe that software development might have a lot to learn from new product development in general.
-They leverage principles of what is called *lean development* according to an approach used by automotive manufacturers Toyota and Honda starting from the 1980s \citep[see *e.g.*][]{ohno1988toyota}, which they describe thusly:
+They leverage principles of what is called *lean development* according to an approach used by automotive manufacturers Toyota and Honda starting from the 1980s[^lean-manufacturing], which they describe thusly:

 > Don't make irreversible decisions in the first place; delay design decisions as long as possible, and when they are made, make them with the best available information to make them correctly.

-To these and other related qualities they attribute a significant competetive advantage exhibited by the Japanese manufacturers over U.S. ones; advantage of this kind would ostensibly be desirable to any software company as well.
+To these principles and other related qualities \citet{poppendieck2003lean} attribute a significant competetive advantage exhibited by the Japanese manufacturers over U.S. ones.
+Advantage of this kind would ostensibly be desirable to any software company as well.
 What's good about this approach is that it doesn't come as a bundle of methods to apply, but as principles "understood and proven by managers in many disciplines outside of software development".
-Principles being universal guiding ideas and insights, which are however not easy to apply to particular environments.
+Principles differ from methods by being universal guiding ideas and insights, which are however not easy to apply to particular environments.

+[^lean-manufacturing]: A more detailed story on the birth and popularization of lean manufacturing can be found in *e.g.* \cite{ohno1988toyota}.

 The *seven lean principles* forming the basis of lean thinking are defined by \citet{poppendieck2003lean} as follows.